dashpay/docs/wallets/recovery.rst

 Dash Android
 ------------

-Similar to Dash Core wallet, Dash Wallet for Android can back up your wallet to a file.
+Similar to Dash Core wallet, Dash Wallet for Android can restore your wallet from a file.
 To restore this wallet on another device, simply copy the backup file to the ``/Downloads`` folder of your device using either a computer connected by USB or a file manager app on the device.
 Ensure your Dash wallet is fully updated in the Play Store, then open Dash.
-If you have an existing balance, either make another backup or transfer it to an external address, because restoring a wallet will replace your existing wallet!
+If you have an existing balance, either view and write down your recovery phrase or transfer your balance to an external address, because restoring a wallet will replace your existing wallet!

 Select **Restore from file** from the menu at the bottom of the main page, locate your file, and enter your file's password when prompted.
 This may